 Day 4: Fes – Moulay Driss- Volubilis – Meknes

-On the way to Meknes, you will go back in time to the third century by visiting the most important archaeological site in Morocco: Volubilis, the best memorial of the Roman civilization in this part of Northern Africa which was listed as a UNESCO World Heritage site in 1997.
+On the way to Meknes, you will go back in time to the third century by visiting the most important archaeological site in Morocco.
+Volubilis, the best memorial of the Roman civilization in this part of Northern Africa. it was listed as a UNESCO World Heritage site in 1997.
 A 45 minutes guided tour is scheduled here.
 From Volubilis head towards Meknes which was the capital of Morocco under the reign of Moulay Ismail (1672,1727).
-Stop to take pictures of the Bab Al Mansour, one of the most remarkable gates in Morocco, built in the eleventh century by the King Al Mansour Adahbi.
+Stop to take pictures of the Bab Al Mansour, one of the most remarkable gates in Morocco.
+It was built in the eleventh century by the King Al Mansour Adahbi.

 Day 5: Meknes – Midelt – Ziz valley – Erfoud – Merzouga

-Then continue the drive towards the pre-Saharan zone, passing by Errachidia and Erfoud, which is famous for its pottery and the interesting fossils which are a major industry in Erfoud.
+After that, you will continue the drive towards the pre-Saharan zone, passing by Errachidia and Erfoud.
+The latter is famous for its pottery and interesting fossils which are a major industry in Erfoud.
 At around 350 million years ago the Erfoud region was a part of the huge ocean.
 You will be impressed by the colored sand sea dunes of Erg Chebbi at Merzouga appearing from the horizon.
 Overnight stay at the hotel.

 Day 6: Merzouga – Erg Chebbi (Desert Exploration – Camel Trekking for sunset)

-In the morning drive through the sand dunes passing fabulous landscapes on the edge of the Erg Chebbi, the largest sand dunes in Morocco.
+In the morning, First of all, drive through the sand dunes passing fabulous landscapes on the edge of the Erg Chebbi, the largest sand dunes in Morocco.
 You will see plenty of nomadic black tents in the middle of nowhere.
 Stop at a nomadic family to have tea and see what nomadic life looks like.
-You will discover the nomadic life of Touareg people by visiting Khamlia, a village where nothing has changed for centuries.
+Also, you will discover the nomadic life of the Touareg people by visiting Khamlia.
+The latter is a village where nothing has changed for centuries.
 Lunch in Khamlia village or at your hotel.
-After a short break, we will go on a camel ride to meet one of the most fascinating sights you will ever see, the superb sunset in the middle of the high sand dunes of Merzouga.
-Overnight stay in a tent, in a desert Berber camp to watch the wonderful starry sky.
+After a short break, we will go on a camel ride to meet one of the most fascinating sights you will ever see.
+The superb sunset in the middle of the high sand dunes of Merzouga.
+Overnight stay in a tent, in a desert Berber camp.
+Tonight you will play drums.
+Also, you can watch the wonderful starry sky.

 Day 7: Merzouga – Rissani – Todra gorges